 - a.
-Upon receipt of the industrial hemp seeds the licensee shall submit a copy of the certificate of analysis to DBR showing the industrial hemp seeds for cultivation are from a certified source and is of a type or variety that do not exceed the maximum concentration of delta-9 THC as set forth in the Act, as applicable. - b.
-Upon receipt of the industrial hemp plants, flower or product, the licensee shall submit a copy of the certificate of analysis to DBR showing the plants, flower or product does not exceed the maximum concentration of THC as set forth in the Act, as applicable. - 6.
-A detailed description of the applicant's cultivation or production method, as applicable, specifically including a description of how the applicant will keep lots from being commingled. - 7.
-A detailed description of the applicant's extraction method, if applicable. - 8.
-A statement of intended end use for all industrial hemp to be grown or produced including parts or derivatives of any hemp plants or hemp that will be grown or produced by the applicant, if applicable. - Documentation that the applicant has or will enter into sale agreements or otherwise transact with another licensee or such other persons who are in compliance with applicable laws regarding the possession, processing and sale of industrial hemp. - 10.
-Applicant's desired license type, whether grower, handler, or dual grower and handler. - 11.
-Documentation demonstrating that the applicant's grower and/or handler activities will comply the city/town's applicable zoning ordinances. - 12.
-Any other information DBR determines is necessary for enforcing the Act, the Program and these Regulations.
+Upon receipt of the industrial hemp seeds the licensee shall submit a copy of the certificate of analysis to DBR showing the industrial hemp seeds for cultivation are from a certified source and is of a type or variety that do not exceed the maximum concentration of delta-9 THC as set forth in the Act, as applicable; - b.
+If a licensed grower or handler, the licensee will submit to required sampling and testing pursuant to § 1.9 of this Part; and - c.
+If a licensed handler, Uupon receipt of the industrial hemp plants, flower or product, the licensee shall retain and submit a copy of the certificate of analysis from an approved testing facility to DBR, if requested, showing the plants, flower or product does not exceed the maximum concentration of THC as defined by § 1.5(LL) of this Part and set forth in the Act, as applicable. - 76.
+A detailed description of the applicant's cultivation or production method, as applicable, specifically including a description of how the applicant will keep lots from being commingled. - 87.
+A detailed description of the applicant's extraction method, if applicable. - 98.
+A statement of intended end use for all industrial hemp to be grown or produced including parts or derivatives of any hemp plants or hemp that will be grown or produced by the applicant, if applicable. - 109.
+Documentation that the applicant has or will enter into sale agreements or otherwise transact with another licensee or such other persons who are in

-- F. All grower applications will be submitted to DEM for its review before the issuance of any license.
+- compliance with applicable laws regarding the possession, processing and sale of industrial hemp. - 110.
+Applicant's desired license type, whether grower, handler, or dual grower and handler. - 124.
+Documentation demonstrating that the applicant's grower and/or handler activities will comply the city/town's applicable zoning ordinances. - 132.
+Any other information DBR determines is necessary for enforcing the Act, the Program and these regulations. - F. All grower applications will be submitted to DEM for its review before the issuance of any license.
 As a result of DEM review, the applicant may be asked to provide additional information as needed by DBR or DEM.
 Failure to provide such additional information or otherwise respond may result in the denial of the license. - G. Incomplete grower, handler, dual license applications are deficient and will not be processed. - H. False, inaccurate or misleading information provided on an application is grounds for license denial.
 Licenses may be denied to applicants who have previously had an industrial hemp license revoked, suspended or denied.
+Any applicant that materially falsifies information contained in their application shall be deemed ineligible to participate in the Industrial Hemp Program. - I. In conformity with 7 C.F.R. § 990.7, DBR will maintain and transmit the information in §§ 1.6(E)(1) and (3) of this Part to the United States Department of Agriculture through its HeMP online system within thirty (30) days of DBR's approval of an application, or the licensee's notice to DBR of a change to said information.